Sterile Neutrinos at MAPP in the B-L Model: Introduction

 The $Z'$ gauge boson decays into pairs of RH neutrinos providing an efficient means of their production, even if the active-sterile mixing $V_{lN}$ between the mostly sterile (under SM interactions) RH neutrinos and the active neutrinos is small.
 In this case, distinctive displaced vertex signatures at the Large Hadron Collider (LHC) are produced as the RH neutrino must decay via the small active-sterile mixing corresponding to long lifetimes.
 This production process $pp\to Z' \to NN$ at a hadron collider is controlled by the $B-L$ coupling $g_{B-L}$, the mass $m_{Z'}$ of the heavy gauge boson and the masses $m_{N_i}$ of the heavy neutrinos.

 The primary exotic particle, the heavy gauge boson, can be searched for in different ways.
 LHC searches for a heavy resonance in dilepton final states put a bound $m_{Z'} > 4.5$~TeV~\cite{Aaboud:2017buh} for a $B-L$ gauge coupling equal to that of the SM $Z$ boson.
 While the $B-L$ breaking scale $\Lambda_{B-L} = M_{Z'} / (2g_{B-L})$ is constrained to be larger than 3.45~TeV from LEP-II \cite{Heeck:2014zfa, Cacciapaglia:2006pk, Anthony:2003ub, LEP:2003aa, Carena:2004xs}, these limits fail when $m_{Z'}$ becomes too small as they assume an effective interaction with the $Z'$ being integrated out.
 Limits on the full $(m_{Z'}, g_{B-L})$ parameter space can be derived using the Constraints On New Theories Using Rivet (CONTUR) tool for $g_{B-L} < 10^{-3}$ approximately for a $Z'$ above 1~GeV~\cite{Amrith:2018yfb, Butterworth:2016sqg}.
-Dark photon searches in various probes can be recast using the Darkcast tool~\cite{Ilten:2018crw}, see Figs.~\ref{fig:userzp} and \ref{fig:userzpn}.
+Dark photon searches in various probes can be recast using the Darkcast tool~\cite{Ilten:2018crw}, see Figs.~\ref{fig:userzp} and \ref{fig:userzpn}. $g_{B-L}$ can also be constrained by the violent stellar explosions such as gamma ray bursts from pair annihilation of neutrinos, with less stringent limits~\cite{Poddar:2022svz, A:2023wup}.

 Limits on the heavy RH neutrino sector can be derived from sterile neutrino searches, which are based on the SM production and decay mechanisms, see, e.g., Refs.~\cite{Bolton:2019pcu, Abdullahi:2022jlv, Bolton:2022pyf} and references therein.
 As mentioned, the RH neutrinos are long-lived if the active-sterile mixing $V_{lN}$ is small which is generically expected in a canonical Type-I seesaw mechanism of neutrino mass generation.
 Here, the mass scale $m_\nu$ of light neutrinos is related to that of the RH neutrinos as $m_\nu \sim V_{lN}^2 m_N$.
 With sub-eV light neutrinos, as required by $0\nu\beta\beta$ and Tritium beta decay experiments \cite{Kraus:2004zw, Aseev:2011dq, Deppisch:2016rox} as well as cosmological observations \cite{Ade:2015xua}, the active-sterile neutrino mixing is very small, $V_{lN}^2 \approx 10^{-10} - 10^{-12}$, for $m_N \approx 10 - 100$~GeV.
 The RH neutrino decay lengths are then of the order of centimetres to metres and models of neutrino mass generation around the electroweak scale thus clearly motivate searches at the lifetime frontier.
 We should mention however that this is not necessarily the case in extended scenarios such as the inverse seesaw mechanism where the active-sterile neutrino mixing is large but the RH neutrinos are quasi-Dirac states, see, e.g., Ref.~\cite{Deppisch:2015qwa} and references therein.